N0urELDeen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3- groups to print the current groups
 4- chown to change the file owner
 5- touch to creat an empty folder
 6- chmod u+x to give execute permission
+7- chmod ug+x,o+r script that adds execute permission to the owner and the group owner, and read permission to other users